gooseberry/smoke/docs/games/doom-2.md

 !!!
 Tip ""
     The 2 in Doom 2 stands for the number of barrels on the shotgun.
-Bigger levels, new enemies, and the ever loved double barrel shotgun - also called the super shotgun.
-Doom 2 doubles up on the fun of the original.
+With bigger levels, new enemies, and the ever loved double barrel shotgun - also called the super shotgun - Doom 2 takes everything from the original Doom up a notch to create a unique experience closely tied to the original game.

 # Game Details